(this is an update to the original post of April 2018)

-When I first started in my sales role at HB, I became a prospecting fiend!
+When I first started in meetings’ site selection, I became a prospecting fiend!
+I did not come from hotel sales, so learning how to sell was my first priority.
+And BOY, did I make a ton of mistakes those first few years.
 I tried to fill my pipeline with as many potential clients as possible, and build my business as quickly as possible.
-I didn’t understand the concept of defining my ideal client.
+I didn’t understand the concept of defining my ideal meeting planner client.
 I saw success in the “shooting fish in a barrel method”, but with building a business that quickly came a ton of challenges as well.
 It’s a common sales pitfall, especially among new salespeople who want to impress their bosses and colleagues with closing as many deals as possible.

 One of the most powerful tools in every salesperson’s toolbox is a good understanding of their ideal client profile.
 Knowing who you serve (and who you serve best!) may help fill your business with the RIGHT type of clients versus ANY type of client.